samply/beam/README.md

 the task is registered and will be distributed to the appropriate locations.

 ### Listening for relevant tasks
-`app1` at Party 2 is now able to fetch all tasks addressed to them, especially the task created before:
+`app` at Party 2 is now able to fetch all tasks addressed to them, especially the task created before:
 ```
-curl -k -X GET -v -H "Authorization: ApiKey app1.proxy2.broker.example.de App1Key" https://proxy2.broker.example.de/v1/tasks?filter=todo
+curl -k -X GET -v -H "Authorization: ApiKey app.proxy2.broker.example.de AppKey" https://proxy2.broker.example.de/v1/tasks?filter=todo
 ```
 The `filter=todo` parameter instructs the Broker to only send unfinished tasks addressed to the querying party.
-The query returns the task, and we as `app1` at party 2 inform the broker that we are working on this important task by creating a bare-bones result with `"status": "Claimed"`:
+The query returns the task, and as `app` at Proxy 2, we inform the broker that we are working on this important task by creating a preliminary "result" with `"status": "Claimed"`:
 ```
-curl -k -X POST -v -d "{"from":"app1.proxy2.broker.example.de","id":"8db76400-e2d9-4d9d-881f-f073336338c1","metadata":["Arbitrary","types","are","possible"],"status":"claimed","task":"70c0aa90-bfcf-4312-a6af-42cbd57dc0b8","to":["app1.proxy1.broker.example.de"]}" -H "Authorization: ApiKey app1.proxy2.broker.example.de App1Key" -H "Content-Type: application/json" https://proxy2.broker.example.de/v1/tasks/70c0aa90-bfcf-4312-a6af-42cbd57dc0b8/results
+curl -k -X POST -v --json "{"from":"app.proxy2.broker.example.de","id":"8db76400-e2d9-4d9d-881f-f073336338c1","metadata":["Arbitrary","types","are","possible"],"status":"claimed","task":"70c0aa90-bfcf-4312-a6af-42cbd57dc0b8","to":["app.proxy1.broker.example.de"]}" -H "Authorization: ApiKey app.proxy2.broker.example.de AppKey" https://proxy2.broker.example.de/v1/tasks/70c0aa90-bfcf-4312-a6af-42cbd57dc0b8/results
 ```

 ### Returning a Result
-With the task at hand, party 2 processes the task.
-No doubt, important work is done here.
-After succeeding, `app1` at party 2 wants to return the fruit of its labor to party 1 and publishes the successful result:
+Party 2 processes the received task.
+After succeeding, `app` at party 2 returns the result to party 1:
 ```
-curl -k -X POST -v -d "{"from":"app1.proxy2.broker.example.de","id":"8db76400-e2d9-4d9d-881f-f073336338c1","metadata":["Arbitrary","types","are","possible"],"status":{"succeeded":"The answer is 42"},"task":"70c0aa90-bfcf-4312-a6af-42cbd57dc0b8","to":["app1.proxy1.broker.example.de"]}" -H "Authorization: ApiKey app1.proxy2.broker.example.de App1Key" -H "Content-Type: application/json" https://proxy2.broker.example.de/v1/tasks/70c0aa90-bfcf-4312-a6af-42cbd57dc0b8/results
+curl -k -X POST -v --json "{"from":"app.proxy2.broker.example.de","id":"8db76400-e2d9-4d9d-881f-f073336338c1","metadata":["Arbitrary","types","are","possible"],"status":{"succeeded":"The answer is 42"},"task":"70c0aa90-bfcf-4312-a6af-42cbd57dc0b8","to":["app.proxy1.broker.example.de"]}" -H "Authorization: ApiKey app.proxy2.broker.example.de AppKey" https://proxy2.broker.example.de/v1/tasks/70c0aa90-bfcf-4312-a6af-42cbd57dc0b8/results
 ```

 ### Waiting for tasks to complete
-Meanwhile, `app1` at party 1 waits on the completion of its task.
-But not wanting to check for results every couple seconds (we're not a postage tracker, after all), it asks Proxy1 to be informed if the expected number of `1` result is present:
+Meanwhile, `app` at party 1 waits on the completion of its task.
+But not wanting to check for results every couple seconds, it asks Proxy 1 to be informed if the expected number of `1` result is present:
 ```
-curl -k -X GET -v -H "Authorization: ApiKey app1.proxy1.broker.example.de App1Key" https://proxy1.broker.example.de/v1/tasks/70c0aa90-bfcf-4312-a6af-42cbd57dc0b8/results?poll_count=1
+curl -k -X GET -v -H "Authorization: ApiKey app.proxy1.broker.example.de AppKey" https://proxy1.broker.example.de/v1/tasks/70c0aa90-bfcf-4312-a6af-42cbd57dc0b8/results?poll_count=1
 ```
-This *long polling* opens the connection and sleeps, until a reply is sent.
+This *long polling* opens the connection and sleeps until a reply is recieved.
+For more information, see the API documentation.
-Note, that at the moment *claiming* the task counts as a regular result and would cause the long-polling to reply.
-This behavior might change in the near future.

 ## Data objects (JSON)
 ### Task